joshatron/E2E_Messenger/README.md

 This will be a simple E2E encrypted messaging command-line app.
 There will be a server component and a client component.

+Please note that this is designed for a class, and probably shouldn't be trusted in a production setting.

 Usage
 -----